lihogloglo/openmw-dev/docs/rain-ripple-occlusion.md

 The occlusion system only covers a limited area around the player (approximately matching the rain particle spawn area, ~1000x1000 units).
 Water surfaces outside this area will not have occlusion applied and will show ripples regardless of overhead structures.

-This is a deliberate trade-off:
-- Larger coverage would require more GPU resources
-- Distant water under distant roofs is less noticeable to players
-- The primary goal is preventing the jarring effect of ripples at the player's feet when sheltered

 ### Performance Considerations

 The occlusion depth pass renders scene geometry from an additional camera.
 The cost is mitigated by: